MEDSL/2020-elections-official/README.md

 The returns are in progress, and will be updated periodically until completion.
 The following states and districts are included in the dataset:

+## Alabama

+Added 02-22-2021.
+Local data not included at the moment.
+Overvotes and Undervotes were not reported on offical canvas results so were not verified.

 ## Arkansas

 Added 02-16-2021.
 Local data not included at the moment.